 Due to the severe nature and consequences of sexual victimization, there has been no shortage of studies on child sexual abuse.
 Some studies have estimated that as many as 25% of all children in the U.S. will experience a sexual assault before turning 18 years of age (Spinazzola, Ford, & Zucker, 2005).
 However, the overall likelihood of sexual victimization does vary across sexes.
 Overall, girls are generally reported as being significantly more likely to become victims of sexual abuse during their childhood when compared to boys (Bolen & Scannapieco, 1999; Finkelhor, Hotaling, Lewis, & Smith, 1990; Levenson & D'Amora, 2007).
 Most estimates place the percentage of girls being sexually abused at 20% to 30% (Levenson & D'Amora, 2007; Finkelhor et al., 1990), though some estimates have been as high as 40% (Bolen & Scannapieco, 1999).

 Generally speaking, boys are expected to experience a lower overall likelihood of sexual victimization during their childhood.
 One example is when MacMillan et al. (1997) found that 12.8% of girls in their sample were sexually abused compared to only 4.3% of boys.
 A second example is when Bolen and Scannapieco (1999) found that 13% of boys had been sexually abused compared to 40% of girls.
 However, this considerable difference may be due to disclosure issues as girls are more likely to reveal their sexual abuse for a myriad of reasons when compared to boys (Brochman, 1991; Walwrath, Ybarra, & Holden, 2003).
 One common reason for not disclosing or delaying disclosure can be their relationship with the abuser, as most sexually abused children know their offender in some capacity (Arata, 1998; Smith, Letourneau, & Saunders, 2000).
-For example, as high as 74% of child victims of sexual abuse know their abuser (Snyder, 2000).
+For example, as high as 74% of child victims of sexual abuse know their abusers (Snyder, 2000).
 Therefore, this further highlights the need to examine sexual abuse that occurs within religious settings.
 The child's age also has significant ramifications for sexual abuse in how often and to what extent it may appear.

 Age and Sexual Victimization

 The three age ranges with the highest rate for sexual victimization are all on the younger end of the age spectrum.
 The highest overall known rate of sexual victimization is for those between the ages of 16 and 19 at 5.5 per 1,000 (Rennison & Rand, 2003).
 Those between 20 and 24 are the second-highest known sexual victimization rate at 2.9 assaults per 1,000 (Rennison & Rand, 2003).
 The third highest sexual victimization age range is between 12 and 15, at 2.1 assaults per 1,000 people (Rennison & Rand, 2003).
 The most common age of victims is crucial for understanding sexual abuse within this environment.
-A total of 23% (9.6 million) of U.S. adolescents (10 to 19 years of age) identify as being of the Protestant Christian faith, with approximately half participating in Church youth groups (Smith, Denton, Faris, & Regnerus, 2002).
+A total of 23% (9.6 million) of U.S. adolescents (10 to 19 years of age) identify as being of the Protestant Christian faith, with approximately half participating in Church youth groups (Smith et al., , 2002).
 In addition, about 38% of 8th, 10th, and 12th graders report attending a Protestant Christian church function weekly, with 16% doing so one or two times per month (Smith et al., 2002).
 Considering this, it makes sense that those under 18 at Protestant churches would be the most likely victims of sexual assault, especially when one considers the general societal trends of abuse among these age groups and the relationship dynamics between offender and victim.
 These age ranges being targeted for sexual abuse within these settings were confirmed in Denney et al. (2018).

 Common Offender Characteristics and Typologies